Humans-Machines/styleguide/git/README.md

 // Good
 Add composer dependency for some API
-Implement some API to country by user IP
+Implement some API to fetch some information
-Fix an issue where dependency could not be loaded
+Fix an issue where API could not be accessed
 ```

+### 2. Commit working code only
+Only working code should find his way into the `develop` branch.
+If you would like to try things, based on the projects codebase, create a `feature` branch.
+Feel free to test things in a `feature` branch.
+But before merging to `develop`, the code should be working and should not cause any regressions.

-### 2. Limit the subject line to 50 characters
+### 3. Limit the subject line to 50 characters
 50 characters is not a hard limit, just a rule of thumb.
 Keeping subject lines at this length ensures that they are readable, and forces the author to think for a moment about the most concise way to explain what’s going on.

-### 3. Capitalize the subject line
+### 4. Capitalize the subject line
 This is as simple as it sounds.
 Begin all subject lines with a capital letter.

 ```